 Diane S. Menendez and Patrick Williams teamed up to bring the world this incredible resource, and it is well worth the read.
 Patrick is the founder of the Institute for Life Coach Training and has been heralded as the “ambassador of life coaching.”
 Diane was formerly a faculty member at the Institute as well.
-Patrick has been a certified psychologist since 1980, and both authors are master certified coaches with a wealth of experience that provide rich context to this book.
+Patrick has been a certified psychologist for over 40 years, and both authors are master certified coaches with a wealth of experience that provide rich context to this book.

 Becoming a Professional Life Coach is a comprehensive guide to navigating every possible area of becoming a life coach.
 Beginning with a short look at the history of the foundations of coaching, readers are given a solid understanding of the basic principles of the profession and are then taken through an examination of where the coaching industry may be headed in the future.